 These statistics are provided by the Employee Health Benefits Summary of Findings, which is a study made by The Kaiser Family Foundation and Health Research and Educational Trust.

-Therefore, a difference of almost $700 a year per employee in a company that has 1,500 employees, for instance, can have a huge impact on the organization’s finances.
+Therefore, a difference of almost $700 a year per employee in a that has 1,500 employees, for instance, can have a huge impact on the organization’s finances.

 Advantages of a CDHP for Employees

 As I mentioned before, consumer-directed health plans might not be for everyone.
-However, it does have an advantage for those employees who are healthy and don’t need to use health care services often.
+However, it does have an advantage for those employees who are healthy and don’t need to use health services often.

 Therefore, employees who tend to stay healthy during the year can save money on the premium that consumer-directed health plans such as HDHP offer.